Squirrel (peanut butter)

 Squirrel was a Canadian brand of peanut butter, marketed from about 1915 to about 2000.

 History

 Squirrel was originally manufactured by the Canada Nut Co.
-Ltd. of Vancouver, B.C., by about 1915.
+Ltd. of Vancouver, B.C., in 1915.
 For its initial 25 years or more it was marketed through Western Canada.
-By 1959 it was marketed across Canada through Nabob Foods Limited, a division of Kelly, Douglas Co.
+Canada Nut Co created a subsidiary for their peanut products around 1931, called Squirrel Brand Products.
+The company was acquired by Vancouver food wholesaler Kelly, Douglas & Co in 1944, who continued to market Squirrel under the former Canada Nut Co moniker.
+In 1958 a second production plant was opened in the Toronto area (Ajax).
+By 1959 it was marketed across Canada through the Nabob Foods Limited division of Kelly, Douglas & Co.
 Ltd., then of Burnaby, B.C., which in turn was controlled by George Weston Limited and Loblaw Companies.